 As part of obtaining a license to practice, medical professionals undergo years of rigorous training in their field.
 When you seek medical attention from a doctor or a nurse, it is reasonable to be confident and expect that they will take care and caution in your diagnosis and treatment.

-The compensation you may recover in a medical malpractice claim include the following:
+The compensation you may recover in a medical malpractice claim includes the following:

 Medical malpractice occurs when a doctor or other medical professional fails to perform their duties effectively and causes harm to a patient as a result.
 Because medical duties often look after a patient’s health, the consequences of a doctor’s negligence could be catastrophic, or even fatal.
 Take steps to understand how a medical malpractice claim is made and consult an experienced injury lawyer as you move forward.
 For a successful medical malpractice claim, you should be able to prove the following: